data-henrik/twitterBot/README.md

 # TwitterBot for IBM Cloud Code Engine
 Some fun and experiments with Golang, Twitter and IBM Cloud Code Engine.
-Tweet at schedule with the message composed of latest IBM Cloud blog entries.
+Tweet at schedule with the message composed of latest IBM Cloud blog entries or from other sources.
+The version in this branch runs as [cron-scheduled IBM Cloud Code Engine job](https://cloud.ibm.com/docs/codeengine?topic=codeengine-subscribe-cron#eventing-cron-job).
+The Twitter credentials and the RSS sources are passed to the job as environment variables or as payload.

 ![A sample tweet](images/twitterbot1.png)